Houghton Regis: Economy

 The Townsend Industrial Estate, built on the former farm of the same name, includes the roads of Townsend Farm Road, Portland Close, Blackburn Road, and Westbury Close.
 To the south of Houghton Hall Park is the Houghton Hall Business Park.
 Located here are Whitbread, Aldwyck Housing Group, NICEIC Group, Renault Trucks (UK), BRS, ArjoHuntleigh Group.
 To the south east of this estate is the Lovett Way Woodside estate.
 Businesses located here include Disability Resource Centre, Centrebus, Hermes, DPD, Premier Cables and Connells Group.

 Whitbread PLC, which manages Premier Inn, Beefeater, Brewers Fayre and Table Table, is headquartered on the Houghton Regis/Dunstable industrial estate.
 Costa Coffee, the world's second largest coffee chain, was acquired from Whitbread in August 2018 for £3.9 billion by The Coca-Cola Company.

 The Co-op store was destroyed by fire in June 2006.
 The store later re-opened on a smaller footprint, but was closed down in 2014, and demolished in 2015.
 A Morrisons medium-sized supermarket opened in 2012.
-A Tesco Express store in Bedford Square shopping centre closed in March 2015.